proenterprise/yeenvoice/docs/invoices.rst

 To create a new invoice, go to the Invoices tab on the main sidebar, and click on the + sign.
 This will open the Invoices / Create page.

-When you open the Invoices / Create page, the Invoice Ninja system will automatically create a new, empty invoice for you to complete.
+When you open the Invoices / Create page, the Yeenvoice system will automatically create a new, empty invoice for you to complete.
 Note that each new invoice you create will be automatically numbered in chronological order.
 This will ensure your records are kept logical and organized.
 (You have the option to change the invoice number manually.
 We'll discuss that a little later.)

 The top section of the invoice contains a range of important information specific to the client and the work you are invoicing.
 Let’s explore them one by one: